 16. Nominations for all positions shall close no less than one week during which lectures are scheduled, and no more than two weeks during which lectures are scheduled, prior to the commencement of polling.

-17. (i) Any member may be nominated for more than one position provided that they shall be nominated for only one Officer position (that is to say, President, Administrative Vice President, Education Vice President, Welfare Vice President and Treasurer).
+17. (i) Any member may be nominated for more than one position provided that they shall be nominated for only one Officer position (that is to say, President, Administrative Vice President, Education Vice President, Welfare Vice President, Engagement Vice President and Treasurer).

 (ii) Such candidate shall indicate to the Returning Officer by a notice in writing made and signed by him/her at the time of his/her nomination his/her nominations in order of preference.